996icu/996.ICU/README.md

 ---
 I18n support is ongoing.
 If you would like to contribute, you can add translations or just write something down in other languages in separate files.

+LET THE WORLD WITNESS THE POWER OF CHINESE ENGINEERS!